Bursaries and grants

 Stoke Poges, Wexham & Fulmer Horticultural Society

-The Stoke Poges Wexham & Fulmer Horticultural Society is offering a bursary each year, for the next 10 years, of up to £200 for applicants aged between 16-25 residing in Buckinghamshire and Berkshire who wish to pursue a career in horticulture and gain the skills and knowledge requisite for entering and progressing within the profession.
+Stoke Poges Wexham & Fulmer Horticultural Society is offering a bursary each year of up to £400 for applicants aged between 16-25 residing within a radius of 50 miles of Stoke Poges, Buckinghamshire, who wish to pursue a career in horticulture and gain the skills and knowledge requisite for entering and progressing within the profession.

 Contact Jon Homan by email : homanhome@gmail.com, for further information.